graalvm/taming-build-time-initialization/README.md

 ==1729206== I   refs:      12,101,651
 ```

-The results are even better for Ruby where we have a reduction from 56 ms to 14 ms with the pre-initialized context.
+The results are even better for Ruby where we have a reduction from `56 ms` to `14 ms` with the pre-initialized context.

 ## Rules of Build-Time Initialization

 ### Types of Classes in GraalVM Native Image

-### All Classes of Objects Stored in the Image Heap Must be Build-Time Initialized

 ### Properties of Build-Time Classes

+#### All Super Classes of a Build-Time class Must be Build-Time

+Notable exceptions are interfaces without default methods.
+Those are not initialized together with their sub-classes.

+#### All Classes of Objects Stored in the Image Heap Must be Build-Time Initialized

+### Properties for Run-Time Classes

 ## Hidden Dangers of Class Initialization